Espresso111/Espresso/README.md

 ## Overview

 Espresso integrates four main modules: Espresso Profiler, GPU Allocator, Stage Placer, and Performance Estimator.
-Users begin by submitting training jobs via the Espresso Profiler, which collects data on the model, Service Level Objectives (SLO), and dataset.
-The Profiler then assesses execution time and memory overhead for various model layers across different GPU types.
-This data is used by the GPU Allocator to devise cost-effective GPU allocation strategies in heterogeneous environments.
-The Stage Placer, with input from the Performance Estimator, then generates a stage placement plan to predict and optimize training time.
-This comprehensive plan is executed seamlessly in the cloud environment.
+Users first submit training jobs to the Espresso Profiler, which includes a large model, datasets, SLOs, and training epochs.
+The Profiler analyzes the training iteration time and GPU memory consumption of different layers on heterogeneous GPUs.
+Leveraging the profiled job statistics above, the GPU Allocator then employs a cost tree-based provisioning strategy to generate a cost-efficient GPU allocation plan.
+It further utilizes a resource-aware stage placement strategy in Stage Placer to adequately partition model layers into stages and place them on the provisioned heterogeneous GPUs, aiming to minimize the model training time.
+Finally, the training job is deployed with the cost-efficient GPU allocation plan and stage placement plan in the cloud.
 ![Architecture](images/architecture.png)